 Southwest departures resume after hundreds of flights delayed

-DALLAS (CBSNewsTexas) - Southwest Airlines has resumed departures after an equipment outage forced hundreds of flights to be delayed Tuesday morning.
+DALLAS (CBSNewsTexas/KDKA) — Southwest Airlines has resumed departures after an equipment outage forced hundreds of flights to be delayed Tuesday morning.

 According to the flight tracking website Flight Aware, more than 1,700 Southwest flights nationwide were delayed as of 10:45 a.m.
 Tuesday.